I-Spy (Michelin): History

 The company was supposedly run by a Red Indian chief called Big Chief I-Spy.
 The original Big Chief I-Spy was Charles Warrell, a former headmaster who created I-Spy towards the end of his working life.
 He retired in 1956, but lived until 1995 when he died at the age of 106.
 After Warrell's retirement his assistant Arnold Cawthrow became the second Big Chief, and served in this role until 1978.
 For part of this time he also worked as an antiques dealer in Islington.
 He died in 1993, and is commemorated by a stone plaque placed on the outside of the Boatmen's Rooms, the house where he spent some of his last years in Deal, Kent.

-The books were originally self-published in 1948 by Charles Warrell but, after a brief period when they were published by the Daily Mail (the initial four being At the Circus, Secret Codes, Dogs and In the Country), they were taken over by the News Chronicle newspaper and based in the paper's building in Bouverie Street.
+The books were originally self-published in 1948 by Charles Warrell but, after a brief period when they were published by the Daily Mail, they were taken over by the News Chronicle newspaper and based in the paper's building in Bouverie Street.
 The regular I-SPY column, which appeared in the News Chronicle, reverted to the Daily Mail when the News Chronicle ceased publication in 1960, and continued to appear until the late 1980s.
-The books have had various publishers over the years including the Dickens Press, a company set up to continue the book publishing interests of the News Chronicle, and Polystyle Publications, a publisher of children's comics.
+The books have had various publishers over the years including The Dickens Press, a company set up to continue the book publishing interests of the News Chronicle, and Polystyle Publications, a publisher of children's comics.

 The books became very popular, with print runs well into six figures.
 Big Chief I-Spy had a succession of assistants, usually known as "Hawkeye".
 In the early 1970s, this position was held by Ralph Mills.
 Earlier assistants included Max Heinz and John Tagholm.
-In the 1980s, following a short-lived third Big Chief, Robin Tucek, David Bellamy replaced Big Chief I-Spy as the person to whom completed books were sent, and the earlier Red Indian connections were quietly dropped.
+In the 1980s, following a short-lived third Big Chief, Robin Tucek.
+David Bellamy replaced Big Chief I-Spy as the person to whom completed books were sent, and the earlier Red Indian connections were quietly dropped.

-Michelin Travel Publications acquired and published the series from 1991 until 2002 when they effectively ceased publication, there were ad-hoc sales after that date to clear stocks.
+Michelin Travel Publications acquired and published the series from 1991 until 2002 when they effectively ceased publication.
+There were ad-hoc sales after that date to clear stocks.

 The series was relaunched by Michelin in December 2009 with 12 new titles, followed by a further 12 in Spring 2010.
 The Bookseller announced the launch in October 2009 with an interview with Michelin Commercial Director Ian Murray.
 Murray confirmed that the initial 12 titles would include I Spy Birds, Cars, Trees, On a Car Journey and On a Train Journey.
 The new I-Spy titles are faithful to the original concept but are fully updated and include all new colour images.

 The relaunch of the books and subsequent multiple expansions of the title list suggested that their popularity is being enjoyed by a new generation of children.

+Spotterbook Series

+Self-published in 1948, pricing was 1/-.

+Daily Mail Series

+Published in 1948, pricing was -/6.

+Der Späher (The Scout) Series

+German editions, published from 1956-57.

+National I-Spy Ranger Association Series

+American editions, published from 1957-59 by TAB Books Inc, pricing was 15c.